3BioCompBio/SpikeProSARS-CoV-2/README.md

 ## SpikePro.
 New Webserver version (July 2022)

-The SpikePro algorithm has been updated and we also made it available through a webserver (http://babylone.3bio.ulb.ac.be/SpikePro) in which we also provide experimental data collected in the literature regarding the variants and the 3D visualization of the Spike proiten structure with the localization of all mutations.
+The SpikePro algorithm has now been updated.
+We have also made it available via a webserver (http://babylone.3bio.ulb.ac.be/SpikePro) in which we additionaly provide experimental data collected in the literature regarding the variants and the 3D visualization of the Spike proiten structure with the localization of all mutations.

 If you use SpikePro please cite the following papers: